Pipeline YAML Reference#

 property is intended for selecting the hardware you would

-like to use for the Virtual Machine of your jobs.
+like to use on the virtual machine that runs your jobs.

 A complete list of valid values for the type